JosieHong/awesome-mass-spectrometry-ml/generative_models.md

-Based on their training strategies, deep molecular generative models can be classified into two categories: reinforcement learning (RL)-based methods, which generate molecules with desired properties, and unsupervised (UL)-based or self-supervised (SSL)-based methods, which aim to generate as many molecules as possible.
-According to the molecular representations, the UL-based and SSL-based methods can be further categorized as SMILES string generators, molecular graph generators, and molecular conformation generators.
-It is worth noting that the differences between the second and the third categories are for molecular graphs only the atom type and the connections (also known as bonds) are predicted while for the conformations the $x,y,z$-coordinates of the atoms are predicted.
+Based on the training strategies, deep molecular generative models can be classified into two categories: reinforcement learning (RL)-based methods, which generate molecules with desired properties; unsupervised (UL)-based or self-supervised (SSL)-based methods, which aim to generate valid, novel, and diverse molecules; supervised (SL)-based methods generating molecular three-dimensional conformations from molecular graphs.

 ## RL-Based Generators